rudi77/sdc/project3/writeup.md

   checkpoint = ModelCheckpoint(filepath, monitor='val_loss', verbose=1, save_best_only=True, mode='min')
   callbacks_list = [callback_tb, checkpoint]
 ```
 Finally, the model is configured and training is started.
+I used the [adam][adam] optimizer with its default settings and as a loss function mean_squared_error is used.
+(Note: In the previous project we had to recognize different traffic signs which is a typical classification problem and therefore softmax can be used whereas this problem deals with the prediction of numerical values and therefore something like mean squared error has to be used.)
 ```python
   ...
   settings.model.compile(optimizer="adam", loss='mse')